-If you’re worried about initial outlay, keep in mind that there are plenty of good used ones for sale.
-Check scratch and dent sales, classifieds and Craigslist for starters.
-And also keep in mind that you have the potential to recoup much if not all of that money within the first year alone, depending on how much you choose to freeze (produce, meats, etc.).
+If you’re worried about initial cost, keep in mind that there are plenty of good used deep freezers for sale.
+Check scratch and dent sales, classifieds, and Craigslist for starters.
+And also keep in mind that you have the potential to recoup much of that money within the first year alone, depending on how much you choose to freeze (produce, meats, etc.).
 It’s less expensive to buy good quality produce in season and make it last through much of the winter than it is to buy your full produce needs in the off-season.
 When you add the savings of cowpooling or other bulk meat/poultry/game storage, it won’t be long before your freezer will pay for itself.

-In any case, the freezer wrap or bags should be freezer-designated, vapor proof as well as pliant.
-The idea here is to mold the packaging as close to the outline of the food as possible and to prevent the exchange of moisture.
-If the item is allowed to give off its own moisture, freezer burn will set in.
-You know those brownish, tough, odd-tasting areas on thawed veggies?
-Spare your produce the calamity and yourself the frustration (and lost money) by investing a little extra change in good storage.
+In any case, the freezer wrap or bags should be freezer-designated and vapor proof as well as pliant.
+The idea here is to mold the packaging as close to the outline of the food as possible to remove trapped air and to prevent the exchange of moisture.
+If the item is allowed to give off its own moisture, freezer burn will set in—those brownish, tough, odd-tasting areas on thawed veggies.
+Spare your produce the calamity and yourself the frustration (and lost money) by investing a little extra change in good storage solutions.

 Prep the Produce

 Nearly all vegetables will need to be blanched before freezing.
 (A few like sweet potatoes and pumpkin should be thoroughly cooked before freezing.)
 The quick shot in boiling water or steam will halt the enzyme action responsible for natural decomposition.
 Too little, and you run the risk of not shutting down the enzyme activity (maybe even accelerating it).
 Too much, and you might be sacrificing nutrients as well as texture and taste.
-(A brief “shock” in ice water immediately after blanching will keep the items from cooking further.
+A brief “shock” in ice water immediately after blanching will keep the items from cooking further.